Description

 Minerals are the key to keeping your bones and teeth strong and healthy (12)

 The problem is that supplemental isolated minerals often fail due to lack of proper absorption which may potentially make the issue worse.
 It is also well-known that minerals in supplement form (because they are isolated and incomplete) need a binding agent in order to support absorption.
 This is why you need to take large amounts in order to get the small amounts your body requires for good health.
-Whole, nutrient-dense herbs like nettle leaf, oat straw and horsetail are wonderful sources of essential minerals (In natures synergistic form) which the body can properly use to acquire the nourishment it needs.
+Whole, nutrient-dense herbs like nettle leaf, oat straw horsetail are wonderful sources of essential minerals (In natures synergistic form) which the body can properly use to acquire the nourishment it needs.

 Sea Salt